WyattSP/Metacommunity-Models-In-Python/README.md

 ![Key Metacommunity Model Processes](./main/images/eco-evo-fig.png)

+Note:
-Note: Although pyMCME produces a phylogeny at the end of each simulation.
+* Although pyMCME produces a phylogeny at the end of each simulation.
 The current format is unusable for most, if not all, tree plotting softwares.
 A major rewrite is required.
+* If running pyMCME on a cluster it may be advisable to remove the dynamic progress bar from the main function.
+* If running pyMCME from an ide like Spyder there may be a runtime penalty from VSCode.
+If you profile the simulation you will likely observe a large percentage of processing time attributed to threading (issue with VSCode).
+Running pyMCME from the terminal or a bash script is the best way to improve simulation runtime performance.
+* Simulation runs on Numpy 2.0.0

 ## Model Framework